-The AR-15 forward assist, a mechanical feature found on the bulk of AR-15 pattern rifles, is something that newbies might not totally understand.
+The AR-15 forward assist, a mechanical feature found on most AR-15 pattern rifles, is something that newbies might not totally understand.
 You’ll find the forward assist assembly on the right-hand side of your rifle (for most guns) directly below the charging handle.

-Some details may get glossed over for the sake of brevity, and since this is more for newbies…bear with me.
+Some details may get glossed over for the sake of brevity here, and since this is more for newbies…bear with me.
 Or get angry in the comments section.

-This feature is a holdover from an older time, as semi-auto rifles of the early to mid-20th century (M1, M1 Carbine, the M14, and others) had the capability of being forced into battery.
-There is some discussion of whether they should even be installed on a rifle in the first place, which we’ll go over in a bit here.
+The forward assist is a holdover feature from an older time, as semi-automatic rifles of the early to mid-20th century (M1, M1 Carbine, the M14, and others) had the capability of being forced into battery.
+There is some discussion of whether they should even be installed on a rifle in the first place, which we’ll go over in a bit.

-A forward assist is used to slam bolt carrier groups closed.
-To actuate it, you slap, press or otherwise hit the button on the forward assist assembly.
-This moves the bolt forward.
+A forward assist is used to push the rifle’s bolt carrier groups closed.
+To actuate it, you press the button on the forward assist assembly.
+This moves the bolt forward and chambers a round.
 The intended effect is usually to force a round into the chamber if it hangs up for any reason, sort of like the old trick of hitting the slide of a semi-auto pistol with the heel of your hand in the case of a failure to feed.

-The AR-15 forward assist was added to the rifle at the behest of the Army as Eugene Stoner (and the Air Force) actually didn’t believe it was necessary on his design that became the M16.
-(Again, we’ll get to that in a bit.)
-Colt created the forward assist assembly, including a pawl (the thing you hit) a plunger (which engages with the receiver to send it forward) a spring and a roll pin.
-To actuate, you press the pawl, pushing the plunger forward.
-That engages with teeth on the receiver, pushing it forward.
+The AR-15 forward assist was added to the rifle at the behest of the Army as Eugene Stoner (and the Air Force) actually didn’t believe it was necessary on his original design that became the M16 rifle.
+Colt created the forward assist assembly, including a pawl (the thing you press) a plunger (which engages with the receiver to send it forward) a spring and a roll pin.
+To actuate it, you press the pawl, pushing the plunger forward.
+That engages with teeth on the bolt, pushing it forward.

 When the bolt carrier group closes, the forward assist spring pushes the pawl back out.
 A fairly simple device, all in all.

-Since they are standard equipment on AR-15 pattern rifles, there is an aftermarket industry of different pawl designs to customize your gun up, such as those made by Strike Industries and many others.
-It was kept on civilian market AR-pattern rifles as – after all – people want to buy the guns (or the facsimile thereof) that the professionals use so it had better look mil-spec.
+Since forward assists are standard equipment on AR-15 pattern rifles, there is an aftermarket industry of different pawl designs to customize your gun, such as those made by Strike Industries and many others.
+The feature was kept on civilian market AR-pattern rifles as, after all, lots of people want to buy the guns (or a facsimile thereof) that the professionals use so it had better look mil-spec.

 Why would you use a forward assist?
 Basically to close the bolt if a round doesn’t fully seat in the chamber and holds the bolt open.
-It wasn’t an uncommon design feature for the day; as mentioned, the M1 Garand, M1 Carbine and M14 all had external forward assist functions (you could slam the bolt home if needed) as well.
-In the heat of battle, that’s kind of a good thing to have…on paper, anyway.
+It wasn’t an uncommon design feature for the day.
+As mentioned, the M1 Garand, M1 Carbine and M14 all had external forward assist functions (you could slam the bolt home if needed) as well.
+In the heat of battle, that’s a good thing to have…on paper, anyway.

-Now we get to the “discussion of whether a forward assist is necessary” bit, because it’s worth bringing up.
+Now we get to the discussion of whether a forward assist is necessary.

 Since most AR-pattern rifles are owned by civilians who use them to punch paper…are they really that necessary?

 Arguably not.
 A round can be cleared and the rifle returned to battery by pulling the charging handle in many cases.
-If insufficient cleaning and/or lubrication is the issue, the fix is the cleaning rod, patches and so on and spending some time on that.
-In fact, Eugene Stoner – who invented the AR-15 – pointed that very same thing out.
+If insufficient cleaning and/or lubrication is the issue, the fix is time spent with a cleaning rod and patches.

 What is the best thing to do, then, if you have a malfunction?